strongloop/loopback-component-push/README.md

 ### Node.js server

-You can find a demo LoopBack server application under 'example/server'.
+An [example LoopBack server application](/example/server) is provided.
 To run

-it:
+To run it:

     cd example/server
     node app